Music, Composition, MM

 Applications are accepted on a rolling basis.

-The student should consult with the coordinator of Graduate Studies in Music for additional information regarding the individualized nature of each option.
+Interested students should consult with Dr. Jim Johnson (jjohnson@uakron.edu), the Coordinator of Graduate Studies in Music, for additional information regarding the individualized nature of each program.

 For the Voice Performance and Piano Accompanying options a proficiency equal to two semesters each of Italian, German, and French is required for completion of the Master of Music degree.
 There is no substitution for this requirement for the MM Voice Performance.
 Piano Accompanying degree program (only) may substitute Diction I and II for this requirement.
 For details on how to show language proficiency please contact the Graduate Coordinator for the School of Music.

-After completion of all course work, the student must pass an examination covering the graduate program.
+During the final semester of study, the student must pass a comprehensive examination covering all material studied while attending the University.
 This examination is individualized for each candidate’s unique program.

 Composition Option